IMLab-Connected-Vision/Connected-Vision-1/README.md

 <div align="justify">

-## An efficient deep learning architecture for effective fire detection in smart surveillance
+## An Efficient Deep Learning Architecture for Effective Fire Detection in Smart Surveillance

 This paper has been published in [Image and Vision Computing Journal](https://www.sciencedirect.com/journal/image-and-vision-computing).